Bunnings: Operations

 On weekends (and weekdays at some sites), Bunnings outlets regularly host sausage sizzles and cake stalls for community groups and causes.
 It has become an intrinsic part of the Bunnings Warehouse brand, and iconic in Australian culture.

 Facial recognition software

-In 2024 the Australian Privacy Commission found that Bunnings's use of facial recognition cameras on customers in NSW and Victorian stores from 2018 to 2021 breached Australian privacy laws as they did not obtain consent.
+In 2024 the Australian Privacy Commission found that Bunnings's use of facial recognition technology on customers in NSW and Victorian stores from 2018 to 2021 breached Australian privacy laws as they did not obtain consent.
+However, a review of that decision by the Administrative Review Tribunal found that Bunnings did not break the law.

 Finances

 Bunnings reported in revenue for the fiscal year 2020–2021, which was a 12.5% revenue growth from the 2019–2020 fiscal year, where Bunnings reported in revenue.

 UK and Ireland

 Bunnings Warehouse in Worle, a Homebase store converted under Wesfarmers' ownership.

 In February 2016, Bunnings' parent company Wesfarmers bought the United Kingdom-based hardware chain Homebase for £340 million.
 The chain's 265 stores in the UK and 15 in Ireland were intended to be rebranded with the Bunnings name within five years.
 The first Bunnings store in the UK was opened at the end of January 2017 in St Albans, four months later than planned to ensure the adopted format was suited to the UK public.
 The company planned to use that store as a test model prior to fine-tuning and expanding in that region.
 In April 2017, they bought a former B&Q store in Folkestone to be the fifth Bunnings store in the UK.

 On 25 May 2018, after mounting losses, Wesfarmers sold the UK and Ireland Bunnings/Homebase operation to Hilco for a nominal sum of £1.
 The 24 stores already rebranded as Bunnings reverted to the Homebase name, with some later closing under an agreed company voluntary arrangement.
 The failure of Bunnings in the UK and Ireland has been called "the most disastrous retail acquisition in the UK ever".